Orchestrates large Cloudformation deployments

 /product_name/installation_name/and pass it down to the Cloudformation stack, so you can use Cloudformation native SSM parameter handling

 !ArtifactImage- these three tags are used together with a release manifest in release management

 -m commandline argument.
-Release manifest contains images, their versions and other information about the software that is being deployed by the Seed.
+Release manifest contains artifact names, their versions and other information about the software that is being deployed by the Seed.
 You can then inform your Cloudformation stacks about the versions and images you are deploying using the

 !ArtifactImage tags in the runtime environment configuration.

 More documentation about release management is coming soon.